circonus-labs/circonus-cmi/README.md

 Circonus treats a ':' character as a separator for tags; therefore, colons can not be included as part of the key for each tags in your AWS instance.
 By default, circonus-cmi will replace each ':' character in the key with a '`' (backtick) character.
 However, if you wish to supply your own function to replace these characters, you may do so in the lib/UserDefined.js file.
 Write your own function here and specify to use it in the config file with the field name "tag_translation_function".
 For example, if you write a function called "translate_it" and wish to use that instead of the tool's default behavior, set a field of "tag_translation_function": "translate_it" in the config file.

+The "granularity" AWS field allows you to specify either 1 (for one-minute data granularity) or 5 (for 5-minute data granularity).
+If not provided, it will default to 5.

 In addition to these aws config changes, you will need to configure the "circonus" section to create these checks.
 You will need to have a "cloudwatch" section, which contains numerous sub-fields.
 An example of this can be found above.
 Under cloudwatch, you will need to set the following things:

  * "update_checks": true (this tells the tool that you wish to create new checks and not just tag existing checks